 What are the "seeds" that bring you to spiritual practice?
 Samvega is the urgency to practice and an urgency to awaken.
 It's the movement of the heart towards finding a solution to our human predicament.

 Equanimity is the equipoise…the balance or equilibrium between the opposing forces in the mind of the desired and the undesired.
 It is that point of balance in the middle of the see-saw of life and is based on a clear presence of mind.
 Two insights that are the basis of equanimity are the understanding of karma and insight into the nature of not-self.
-Both of these understandings are explored in this talk in relationship to equanimity.

 There is a great release of the contractions of the heart... the past pains, hurts and anguish that we've taken in and taken on as "mine", "me", as"I am".
 It it's not so easy to relinquish these habituated patterns of our-self.
 Our commitment to our practice and willingness to take the journey is what affords the transformation.
 Not so easy at times, but well worth it.